mrowazet/RfidPlayer/README.txt

 Double beep sound is generated when number is written on card.
 Just restart device when all cards are done.

+Note: If device does not want to run/start properly without PC connection try to change SERIAL_COMMUNICATION_ENABLED to false in Config.hpp

 -----------------
 How to configure with PC connection:
 -----------------